The Country of Atria

 The sea on the south eastern side of Atria that follows the Timurek Coastline.
 It is considered to be Sehrasil’s territory, though how expansive this is cannot be known, and the beast seems to favour the region around Ellischester.
 The waters are typically warm close to the coast.

 A long abandoned town which once was the center of magical learning in Atria, housing a famous University of arcane arts.
-Once rumoured to be extremely haunted, whatever had caused that disappearance appears to be gone, and many of the buildings have been recently burned down.
+Once rumoured to be extremely haunted, whatever had caused that disturbance appears to be gone, and many of the buildings have been recently burned down.